Dynamic inference time compute is a hard requirement for AGI. Reasoning tokens are here to stay and enable fundamentally different forms of thinking.

 And on that basis, If you accept that we live in a world full of computationally irreducible agents, then learning and predicting computationally irreducible behaviour needs to be considered part of the problem of intelligence.

-While computational irreducibility says something a little more fundamental about computation, there is a somewhat related concept that is familiar to computer scientists called algorithmic complexity - which in simple terms means the number of operations required to execute an algorithm or program.
+While computational irreducibility says something a little more fundamental about computation, there is a somewhat related concept that is familiar to computer scientists called computational complexity - which in simple terms means the number of operations required to execute an algorithm or program.

 Consider sorting a list of values.
-In the general comparison based case, we can prove that the minimum amount of compute required (in the worst case) is proportional to where is the size of the list, and therefore we say that the algorithmic complexity of comparative sorting is .
+In the general comparison based case, we can prove that the minimum amount of compute required (in the worst case) is proportional to

 And in a sense it is saying something similar to what we’ve said already - in some algorithms, computation is necessary and unavoidable in order to reproduce certain behaviours.